 - When buying a ticket, there is one or more accommodation to choose from.
 The more expensive are the one that offers first class amenities (a Filipino standard amenities), the least expensive are mostly preferred by locals but it usually has minor inconveniences for passengers.

 - Most ferry companies doesn’t have website, but many of them does have Facebook page wherein you may inquire or view their posted schedule.

-- Most ferry companies doesn’t have online booking arrangement either.
+- Most ferry companies doesn’t have online booking arrangement neither.

-- Foreign tourist planning their travel itinerary and would want to try a ferry trip may book in advanced through travel agencies which are often found over the net.
+- Foreign tourist planning their travel itinerary and would want to try a ferry trip may book in advanced through travel agencies which are often found over the over the net.